Hard Carbon Density and Conductivity vs Prussian Blue: Sodium-Ion Battery Powder Test Data

 ![]() |

-Compaction testing revealed variability in prussian blue density across samples.
-Measured compaction densities followed PB-1 > PB-3 > PB-4 > PB-2 under the current preparation and pressing conditions.
-This indicates that higher intrinsic particle packing (or lower porosity) does not always correlate directly with conductivity improvements; thus, prussian blue structure and surface chemistry must be considered alongside density when screening cathode powders.
+Compaction testing revealed variability in Prussian blue density across samples.
+Measured compaction densities followed PB-1 > PB-3 > PB-4 > PB-2 under the test conditions.
+This is an important observation: higher conductivity from modification does not automatically produce higher packing density — Prussian blue structure and surface chemistry must be considered alongside density when screening cathode powders.
+Key takeaways for PB cathode material selection:

 -